 Here are the Department of Vital Statistics’ compilations by year, cause of death, age, gender and jurisdiction:

-IV.
-Victims of the Flu: a memorial grove
+III.
+Victims of the Flu: a Memorial Grove

-Among the residents of our cemeteries are whole families felled by Spanish Influenza … Army recruits from Saskatchewan and Quebec who arrived at Willows Camp bound for Siberia, only to end their days at the Stadacona Park Isolation Hospital … Nurses and nuns and volunteer caregivers who made the supreme sacrifice from tending influenza patients.
+Among the residents of our cemeteries are whole families felled by pandemic “Spanish” Influenza … Army recruits from Saskatchewan and Quebec who arrived at Willows Camp bound for Siberia, only to end their days at the Stadacona Park Isolation Hospital … Nurses and nuns and volunteer caregivers who made the supreme sacrifice while tending influenza patients.

 To identify persons who died of Spanish Flu, the required source is a death registration document, Circumstances of Casualty (Canada) or Vital Statistics Act: Schedule B—Deaths (British Columbia).
-The cause of death is given as “influenza” or some combination of “influenza” and “pneumonia.”
+The cause of death is usually given as “influenza” or some combination of “influenza” and “pneumonia” or another respiratory pathology.
 “Pneumonia following influenza” is common.
 The cause of death section of the provincial document has two lines: (a) Remote or Earlier Pathological or Morbid Condition and (b) Immediate or Final Determining Cause.
 Death by Spanish Flu may look like this:

-Where life stories can be reconstructed, the names (underlined) link to memorial pages.
+Where life stories can be reconstructed, the names are underlined and link to memorial pages.

 This is a work in progress.